ckeditor/ckeditor4-docs/docs/guide/widget_sdk/tutorial_1/README.md

 		} );
 	}

-The `editor.widgets.add` method accepts a number of parameters (wrapped as an instance of the {@linkapi CKEDITOR.plugins.widget.definition} class) that let you define the widget properties, including the toolbar button, content required by the widget and allowed in the widget elements, widget building blocks, and its template.
+The `editor.widgets.add` method accepts a number of parameters (wrapped as an instance of the {@linkapi CKEDITOR.plugins.widget.definition CKEDITOR.plugins.widget.definition} class) that let you define the widget properties, including the toolbar button, content required by the widget and allowed in the widget elements, widget building blocks, and its template.
 Last but not least, we need to define the elements that will be converted into widgets in the editor.

 ## Widget Toolbar Button

 A toolbar button can be added by defining the `{@linkapi CKEDITOR.plugins.widget.definition#button button}` property.
-This property accepts the label for the button and if defined, automatically adds the button (with the icon defined in the `icons` property of the {@linkapi CKEDITOR.plugins.add} method, identical to the widget name, and the label defined here) to the editor toolbar.
+This property accepts the label for the button and if defined, automatically adds the button (with the icon defined in the `icons` property of the {@linkapi CKEDITOR.plugins.add CKEDITOR.plugins.add} method, identical to the widget name, and the label defined here) to the editor toolbar.

 	editor.widgets.add( 'simplebox', {
 		button: 'Create a simple box'